 Zero-to-One: Solo-build a real-time information aggregator with AI synthesis using Anthropic's API — perform both product and engineering disciplines.

-Ship a full tech stack with web search that pulls live results, not training data.
+Ship: A full tech stack with web search that pulls live results, not training data.
 Shift fully functioning software, secure, and scalable.

-Build out an admin console, site management suite, roadmap, and dashboard.
+Build: An admin console, site management suite, roadmap, and dashboard.

 V0-V1: This was a total vibecode.
 A vague idea and playing with incremental UX changes to dial in an experience.